Adult ADHD Diagnosis & Treatment in Salem,NH & Boston, MA

 • Q: How do I become a patient?

-A: Book a brief fit call (optional), complete online intake, then schedule your in-person diagnostic evaluation in Salem, NH.
+A: Book a brief fit call (optional), complete online intake, then schedule your in-person diagnostic evaluation in Salem, NH or Boston, MA.
 Most follow-ups are telehealth (NH & MA).

 Q: Do I need a referral?